Ahnaf970601/Sonar-Based-Object-Classification--Predicting-Rock-vs.-MIne/README.md

-Check my medium post for an indepth explanation---- (Placeholder for link)
+Check my Medium post for an indepth explanation---- (Placeholder for link)